-Many Top Trump sets are available as free downloads from the TES website.
+Many Top Trump sets are available for free download from the TES website.
 (Search for 'Top Trump maths'.)

 Other resources to help learners understand key mathematical ideas

 The WisWeb website has some excellent apps to help learners to explore maths topics including ratio, angles, and other aspects of shape.
 These are maths apps rather than specific vocational apps.